CipherTrustee/certisfy-js/docs/verifier/README.md

 This API is for the verifier component of the Certisfy SDK.

-This API is used to implement this [verifier](https://github.com/CipherTrustee/certisfy-verifier) for developer use.
+This API is used to implement this [reference implementation](https://github.com/CipherTrustee/certisfy-verifier) for developer use.

 You can see all functions exposed by the verifier component API [here](https://github.com/CipherTrustee/certisfy-js/blob/master/src/core-pki/verifier.js).